 If a parent does not arrive by 5:30 p.m., the Extended Day staff will follow these guidelines:

 - If the parent(s) cannot be reached, call the emergency contact person listed on the child’s emergency card.
 Have that person help locate the parents.

 - If the parents cannot be located, the emergency contact person may take the child off school property without a child release form.
 The Director and/or Board President will be made aware that the emergency contact has picked up the child.

 If the emergency contact person and/or the parents cannot be reached, the child will remain at school.
 If the Extended Care worker needs to leave the school another staff member will be called to stay with the child.
-When these conditions have been exhausted and the parents or the emergency contact are still not located by 7:00 p.m., one or more of these steps may be taken: 1) contact the Kansas City Police Department, 2) contact the Division of Family Services.
+When these conditions have been exhausted and the parents or the emergency contact are still not located by 7:00 p.m., one or more of these steps may be taken: 1) contact the Prairie Village Police Department, 2) contact the Kansas Department for Children and Families.

 Global Montessori Academy has teamed up with Conveniently Natural to provide a convenient school lunch program.
 Conveniently Natural prepares fresh, organic meals that will sustain your child’s body and mind throughout a busy afternoon.
 Visit the Lunch Menu page to learn more about GMA’s lunch program.

 For the protection of all of the children in our school as well as the health of your own child and family, GMA has the following policies regarding illness.
 In order to protect the group as a whole, we ask that parents assist us in maintaining a healthy learning environment by keeping sick children at home.
 All parents will be notified if there is an outbreak of a contagious disease or pest.
 We will try to keep you updated on the severity and duration as much as possible.
 Please note that this statement is valid for any symptom that can be contagious, such as vomiting, diarrhea, fever or rash.